Overview of Endodontics

-Important: Eligibility for Specialty Training
+Eligibility for Speciality Training

-Most dentists will have completed at least 1 year of Dental Core Training (DCT) before applying to Specialty Training.
-By the time you're appointed to a Specialty Training post, you must have completed DCT2 or equivalent (as demonstrated by National Certificate of Dental Core Equivalence (NCDCE)).
+Most dentists will have completed at least 1 year of Dental Core Training (DCT) before applying to specialty training.
+By the time you're appointed to a specialty training post, you must have completed DCT2 or equivalent (as demonstrated by National Certificate of Dental Core Equivalence (NCDCE)).

 Applicants must be registered with the GDC before training begins.

 Visit the Dental specialty training eligibility page for full information.

 The content of the curriculum was developed by Specialty Advisory Committees who report to the relevant Dental Faculties of the Royal Colleges.